Skip to content

 Unit Test Mapping

-Rapise integrates with Visual Studio at Unit Test level.
+Rapise integrates with Visual Studio at the Unit Test level.

 Create a Unit Test project in Visual Studio, add a unit test and a test method.
-In the References section add the DLL:
+In the References section, add the following DLL:

 1